multigcs/riocore/MODIFIERS.md

 ```

 ## OnError
-holds the pin on error
+holds the pin at 0 when an error has occurred

 **Options:**
 | Name | Type | Default | Info |